ESMValGroup/ESMValTool/doc/sphinx/source/faq.rst

 The plotting parameters are set through a yaml configuration file, and the type of plots to be generated are determined in the recipe.

+Furthermore, :ref:`recipe_model_evaluation` provides a recipes that can be used for a basic climate model evaluation with observational data.
+This is especially useful to get a rough idea about the performance of a simulation.

 Moreover, recipe :ref:`recipes_psyplot_diag` and the corresponding diagnostic :ref:`psyplot_diag.py <api.esmvaltool.diag_scripts.psyplot_diag>` provide a high-level interface to the `Psyplot <https://psyplot.github.io/>`__ package